Hermann-SW/7600X/README.md

 I could not believe what I saw on screen, so did shoot several smartphone photos.
 6 cores reported for 5452MHz, and ```CPU Single Threaded``` value of 4159 Million Operations/s.
 ![res/20230627_180616.15pc.jpg](res/20230627_180616.15pc.jpg)

+Next I disabled SMT (Simultaneous MultiThreating) and SVT (Secure Virtual Machine) in Bios, that were enabled by Bios reset.
+I want to run at most one compute intensive task per one of the 6 cores, and not do virtualization.

 After reboot into Win11, running CPU-Z stress test showed CPU temperature maximum of 76°C only.